richsoni/richsoni-songs/out-cold.md

 I was out...cold

-and now every time,  I try to be fine
+And now every time,  I try to be fine
-but, I feel like my blood is descending
+But, I feel like my blood is descending

-down to the ground, and then I am drowned
+Down to the ground, and then I am drowned
-with fear while panic's extending
+With fear while panic's extending

-a shivering finger, to poke madness that lingers
+A shivering finger, to poke madness that lingers
-and my thoughts all begin to start blending
+And my thoughts all begin to start blending

-and all I hear is mush, and I want to to hush
+And all I hear is mush, and I want to to hush
-and my brain it starts recommending
+And my brain it starts recommending

-some time out of mind, and my teeth start to grind
+Some time out of mind, and my teeth start to grind
 I try to breathe, i gnaw at my sleeve
-as my last fighting morsel is fending my tending
+As my last fighting morsel is fending my tending

-to......... to go......to go..............
+To......... to go......to go..............

-out cold
+Out cold